GoogleCloudPlatform/llm-pipeline-examples/README.md

 of the DGCM monitoring plugin for GKE, we will be able to view GPU metrics in the cluster as the training makes progress.
 This will allow for better visibility and profiling.

-### NVIDIA Triton Server

-We can switch serving to an NVidia triton server instead of deepspeed.
-This will allow for very fast inference suitable for production use.

 ### Automatic restart from a check point  of failure